justinvalli/PortOp_Analyst_Rating/README.md

 ![Intro Image](read_me_images/random_forest.png)

-By examining the distribution of key variables' closing prices, we gain insights into their behavior.
-This information is crucial for understanding market trends, volatility, and potential investment opportunities.

-Key Takeaways:
+We look at the distribution of the independent variables in our model in order to observe market trends and volatility.

+We found some interesting insights in the histograms:
-* GLD: The distribution of GLD closing prices appears symmetric, with most prices centered around a particular value.
+* GLD: The distribution of GLD closing prices looks almost symmetric
-* VNQ: VNQ's distribution is slightly skewed, suggesting some variations in its closing prices.
+* VNQ: VNQ's distribution is slightly skewed, suggesting  variation within its closing prices.
-* USO: USO's distribution shows a narrow spread, indicating relatively stable closing prices.
+* USO: USO's distribution shows a narrow spread, indicating stable prices.
-* TSLA: TSLA's distribution has a wide spread, indicating greater volatility in its closing prices.
-* AAPL: AAPL's distribution resembles a bell curve, which is common in well-behaved datasets.
-* AGG: AGG's distribution appears symmetric, suggesting a consistent range of closing prices.
-* JNK: JNK's distribution exhibits a single peak, showing a dominant range of closing prices.

 ```
 # Define the key variables